Flow-Launcher/Flow.Launcher/README.md

 <img src="https://user-images.githubusercontent.com/6903107/207159486-1993510f-09f2-4e33-bba7-4ca59ca1bc5a.png" width="500">

 - Drag an item to Discord or computer location.
-- The target program determines whether the drop is to copy or move the item (can change via CTRL or Alt), and the operation is displayed on the mouse cursor.
+- The target program determines whether the drop is to copy or move the item (can change via <kbd>Ctrl</kbd> or <kbd>Alt</kbd>), and the operation is displayed on the mouse cursor.

 ### Custom Shortcut